Your Passion is Our Purpose.

 - You can ask your advisors to work with us directly on your behalf.

-The Community Foundation of Northern Illinois (CFNIL) was founded in 1953 and “is organized and operated to serve as a catalyst for giving in order to attract, preserve, and grow an endowment for the current and future needs of the people of Northern Illinois.”
+The Community Foundation of Northern Illinois (CFNIL) was founded in 1953 and seeks to "inspire endowment and promote philanthropy for the current and future needs of the people of Northern Illinois.”

 CFNIL is a 501(c)(3) nonprofit organization and contributions to CFNIL are tax deductible to the full extent allowable by law.
 CFNIL is governed by a volunteer Board of Trustees who are citizens of Boone, Ogle, Stephenson, and Winnebago Counties.

-CFNIL provides stewardship for over 300 tax-exempt endowed funds and assets totaling over $105 million, including $7.5 million that it administers on behalf of other nonprofit organizations in the region.
+CFNIL provides stewardship for over 400 tax-exempt endowed funds and assets totaling over $125 million, including dozens of funds it administers on behalf of other nonprofit organizations in the region.

 This year, CFNIL will distribute more than $4 million in grants and scholarships.